system76/tweetflood/README.md

 you will need to rebuild the image with `docker-compose build tweetflood`.
 Everything else should be hot code reloaded.

+## Production

+Master will automatically publish a `system76/tweetflood` docker image.
+You can see all the environmental configuration values available at [`./config/releases.exs`](./config/releases.exs).
+Make sure to run database migrations by running `eval "Tweetflood.Release.migrate"`.

 ## Testing

 Just like development, this project can be tested with `docker` and